unnati914/Care4ther-/README.md

 To prevent accidents , this is the app that can tell the location of the accident and it could prevent the accidents.

+*FEATURES OF THE APP*

+The app is made using Java language, various features are being added in the app like.. alert system for an accident,sensors,etc

+Try implementing this project and suggest changes:)
+Happy Learning!

 ## Roadmap
  - [ ] Integrate ML model into app.
  - [ ] Create App Design.